 My favourite South American spirits are Pisco and Cachaca.
-Peruvians and Chileans will go to war about where Pisco originated and Cachaca is the rum of Brazil.
-These two spirits alone bring on a whole new perspective to cocktails that you need to try, and not just in the typical Pisco Sour or Caipirinha.
+Peruvians and Chileans will go to war about where Pisco originated, while Cachaca is the rum of Brazil.
 Ready to cozy up with a cocktail?

 Famous Last Words

-Their warm cocktail program runs from fall until springtime, with a regularly featured hot mulled cider with choice of spirit (go for the Cachaca!), as well as a Mexican Hot Chocolate based on an old family recipe.
-Don’t be surprised to find more warm beverages like toddies, bishops, mulled wine and all the seasonal treats.
+Don’t be surprised to find beverages like Velvet was the Night and other seasonal treats.
 Cocktails range from $12 to $14, and they’re open Tuesday to Sunday starting at 5 p.m.

-Recently-renovated Grey Tiger will be ready to serve guests soon (at press time, they were slated to reopen after Oct 22, 2021), including some of their iconic warm cocktails!
-This includes Irish Coffee, which comes in variations of the classic and even has an Irish Coffee Club Community.
-They’re predominantly whisky-focused but you will find a variety of South American spirits such as Cachaca, Pisco and Guyanese Rum.
+Grey Tiger serves iconic warm cocktails like Irish Coffee, which comes in variations of the classic and even has an Irish Coffee Club Community.
+They're predominantly whisky-focused, but you will find a variety of South American spirits such as Cachaca, Pisco and Guyanese Rum.
 Irish Coffees are all year round, but anticipate an extensive warm drink list from October to spring!

 Drinks on Friday

-What makes the Salty brand so accommodating is the fact that you can choose your cocktail kit based on your spirit of choice.
-Whether you’re a bourbon lover or looking for something seasonal with tequila, the drink experts at Salty Paloma have you covered with a cocktail kit built around your spirit of choice.
+Whether you're a bourbon lover or looking for something seasonal with tequila, the drink experts at Salty Paloma have you covered with a cocktail kit built around your spirit of choice.

-You can find out more or place an order online.
 Note that their kits deliver across all of Ontario.
-Of course, it’s never a dull evening if you decide to enjoy some of their seasonal autumn cocktails inside their establishment.
+Of course, it's never a dull evening if you decide to enjoy some of their seasonal autumn cocktails in-house.

 Pear Tea Party